-Citations are tools that help your reader.
-But they serve other valuable purposes, including:
+Citations are tools that help your reader, but they serve a variety of purposes:

-- Demonstrating that your research rests on a solid foundation
+- Demonstrating that your research rests on a solid theoretical foundation

-- Adding credibility to your argument by integrating the work of experts
+- Adding credibility to an argument by integrating the work of experts

-We have developed many tools to assist students writing APA research papers.
-These tools can be accessed within this ANSWERS database and/or through the Resources tab in your online course or on the library page of the student portal under Research Tools.
+We have developed many tools to assist students with APA formatting, and they can be accessed from the Resources tab in your online course or through the following links: